bkesterbyld/caring-amaranth/src/pages/index.md

     title: ''
     content: >
-      We help technical founders blaze a market innovation path with advisory services and starter capital.
-We focus on customer-obsessed, capital efficient companies targeting or creating markets with strong bottoms-up or network-based user acquisition potential.
+      We help technical founders blaze a market innovation path with advisory services, starter capital and fundraising assistance.
+We focus on customer-obsessed ventures forging markets with strong bottoms-up or network-based GTM potential.
     actions: []
     actions_position: bottom
     align: center